 Place the Digitrip 3000 Protective Relay through the cutout in the panel.
 Be sure the Operator Panel faces outward.
 Use the 0.38 in.
 (0.9 cm) long screws included with the relay to mount the unit on a single-thickness panel.
-Be sure to start the screws from INSIDE the panel, so they go through the metal first.

-Figure 5-1 Cutout Dimensions (Inches)
+Fig. 5-1 Cutout Dimensions (Inches)